-Customer preferences and traffic could be adversely impacted by health concerns or negative publicity about the consumption of particular food products, which could cause a decline in demand for those products and adversely impact our sales.
-Additionally, regardless of the source or cause, reports of food-borne illnesses or other food safety issues (including food tampering or contamination) in the food service industry could cause customers to shift their preferences, result in negative publicity regarding restaurants generally and adversely impact our sales.
-For example, recent outbreaks of E. coli in certain beef products or produce and outbreaks of salmonella in cantaloupes, jalapeños and spinach caused consumers to avoid these products.
-These problems, other food-borne illnesses (such as norovirus, hepatitis A or trichinosis), and injuries caused by food tampering have in the past, and could in the future, require us to temporarily close bakery-cafes.
+These problems, other food-borne illnesses (such as norovirus or hepatitis A), and injuries caused by the presence of foreign material have in the past, and could in the future, require us to temporarily close bakery-cafes.
 The occurrence of food-borne illnesses or food safety issues could also adversely affect the price and availability of affected ingredients, resulting in higher costs and a decrease in customer traffic to our bakery-cafes.
 Furthermore, any instances of food contamination, whether or not at our bakery-cafes, could subject us or our suppliers to a food recall pursuant to the United States Food and Drug Administration's recently enacted Food Safety Modernization Act.